Massive turbines begin trek across Northwestern B.C. - BC Local News

 As the turbine travelled on a 221-ft load, down the highway, leaving from the Industrial Park area in a long convoy, the road was closed in both directions for more than an hour with drivers expressing frustration on social media at the long wait.

-The first of three shipments of two 170-tonne turbine runners measuring 26 ft (8 metres) wide by 17 feet (5metres) tall was originally spotted by The Northern View on Dec.
+The first of three shipments of two 170-tonne turbine runners measuring 26 ft (8 metres) wide by 17 feet (5 metres) tall was originally spotted by Black Press Media on Dec.
 2 being unloaded by crane from a vessel in the inner harbour onto a barge for transportation to shore.

-“The turbine runners are the heaviest unassembled single project component of equipment related to the generating station,” Dave Conway, community relations manager for the Site C project told The Northern View.
+“The turbine runners are the heaviest unassembled single project component of equipment related to the generating station,” Dave Conway, community relations manager for the Site C project told Black Press Media.

 The specially built cargo was constructed and shipped from Sao Paulo, Brazil as part of a $470 million contract between BC Hydro and Voith Hydro Canada.
-The hydroelectric turbines are a unique to build to suit the needs of the Site C Dam requirements.
+The hydroelectric turbines are unique, built to suit the needs of the Site C Dam requirements.

-The firm Omega Morgan, which specializes in oversized load transportation oversaw the movement between Prince Rupert and the Site C Dam.
+The transportation firm Omega Morgan, which specializes in oversized load transportation is overseeing the movement between Prince Rupert and the Site C Dam.

 The turbines are set to be installed at Site C in 2022.
 There will be six vertical axis turbines in total, with two more shipments to be confirmed, however, not expected until the spring of 2021 and the summer of 2022, Conway said.